gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 # home row mods timeing issues

-CTL and ALT have long activation presses, so they don't conflict with fast typing (timeing issue) pressing f and p (not a tapdance)
+CTL and ALT have long activation presses, so they don't conflict with fast typing (timeing issue) pressing f and p or (r, j ,g, b) (not using tapdance)
  * simaltanously gives P                        > ok
  * simaltanously holding both gives P           > ok
  * in succsession gives fp,                     > ok
- * in superfast wrong order gives Pf or P       > problem! pf 'pf' is what you wanted
+ * in superfast wrong order gives Pf or P       > problem?
+Pf  'pf' is what you wanted (unlikely to happen in pratice)
- * in fast wrong order hold gives ?             > bad handling invoking shift during hold
+ * in fast wrong order hold gives ?             > ok - bad handling invoking shift during hold
  * in supersuperfast succsession gives fp or P  > ok (timeing issue) pressing f and e (is  a tapdance)
  * simaltanously gives E                        > ok
  * simaltanously holding both gives e           > bad handling
  * in succsession gives fe,                     > ok
- * in superfast wrong order gives e,            > problem because e_down f_down f_up ep_up all within TAPPING_TERM
+ * in superfast wrong order gives e,            > ok (fixed)
- * in superfast succsession gives e             > problem! f is missing: f_down e_down f_up ep_up all within TAPPING_TERM
+ * in superfast succsession gives e             > ok (fixed) todos
-todos
  * make this tests with MT()
  * try retro tapping
- * reduce TAPPING_TERM
+ * reduce/enlarge TAPPING_TERM
  * use Tapdance for all cases

-bug Upper case F only possible with RShift or one shot modifiers tap, same with N and LShift ... who cares
+(bug) Upper case F only possible with RShift or one shot modifiers tap, also LShift+F ungegisters LShift even if held
+      same with N and LShift ... who cares

 # Alternativ layout/typing ideas
-instead of the hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and TYP I tested this
+instead of the autosymbol hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and to TYPE I tested this
         LOWER > right symbols
         RAISE > left symbols
         SPACE > shift
-but didn't like cases like
+but didn't like (because the thumb gets overworked) in cases like
  * Fä where the thumb has to be faster than the fingers to not became the bottleneck
- * Ä where you have to shift with the other thumb than usual
-solution 1: use classical shift keys, but these would force my whole hand outwards ~ half a key solution 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter solution 3: have homerow SHIFT on the Symbol-Layer solution 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status solution 5: tapdance diacrits on the OSL layer to get shifted versions
+ * Ä where you have to shift with the other thumb than usual idea 1: use classical shift keys, but these would force my whole hand outwards ~ half a key idea 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter idea 3a: use homerow SHIFT only on the Symbol-Layer idea 3b: use homerow SHIFT instead of thumb shift everywhere idea 4: have OSL(SYM) and make sure Space/Shift does not clear the osl status idea 5: tapdance diacrits on the OSL layer to get shifted versions